abitdodgy/snakes_and_ladders/README.md

 # SnakesAndLadders

-This gem is a command-line clone of the classic board game [Snakes and Ladders][1] (or Chutes and Ladders).
+This gem is a CLI clone of the classic board game [Snakes and Ladders][1] (or Chutes and Ladders).
 It's written in Ruby, and uses the Object-oriented programming paradigm.

 ## Table of Contents
 - [About the Game][game]